 As of today, there have been no reports of the Coronavirus (aka COVID-19) impacting any Home Care Connectors’ (HCC) clients or aides.

-We are closely monitoring the situation and in frequent communication with aides – receiving updates on health status of both clients and staff.
+We are closely monitoring the situation and in frequent communication with aides – receiving updates on the health status of both clients and staff.

 We have been communicating to our aides the precautions that are necessary in order to reduce the risk of exposure to the virus.

-We have increased the frequency of communications to clients/aides, and have increased use of Facetime technology where appropriate.
+We have increased the frequency of communications to clients/aides, and have increased the use of Facetime technology where appropriate.

 If a client or aide does exhibit symptoms related to the virus, mandatory testing is the required protocol.

 Current precautions we are taking at the HCC:

 - For clients – reduced visits outside the home, increased in-home precautions for sanitizing and cleanliness, and increased communications with Supervisor of Clinical Services.

 - For aides – 14-day quarantine for any employee that has traveled internationally in the last 2 weeks.
 In the one instance of an HCC employee that had traveled internationally (Paris), they were tested and cleared.